C3S/collecting_society_docker/README.rst

     │
     ├── documentation/                      # documentation build
     │   └── index.html                      # main index file of the built documentation
     │
-    ├── scripts/                            # scripts for common tasks │   ├── cli                             # main CLI script for common tasks (run in container!)
-    │   ├── db-rebuild                      # rebuilds the database
-    │   ├── docs-build                      # builds the documentation of the project │   ├── service-test                    # runs the tests of the project │   └── update                          # updates the files/folders/repos of the project
-    │
     ├── services/                           # files for docker services │   ├── build/                          # build environment for docker images